kevinch-nv/onnx/docs/ShardingFormalism.md

 **Validity of a sharding spec**:
 Note that not all input sharding specs make sense.
 For example, consider the addition operator `Add(A,B)`, where both inputs are two dimensional tensors of shapes `[32, 1024]`.
-Sharding the first input along axis 0 and the second input along axis 1 does not make sense.
-In fact, we expect both inputs to be sharded the same way.
+Sharding the first input between two devices along axis 0 and the second input between the same two devices along axis 1 does not make sense.
+In fact, we typically expect both inputs to be sharded the same way.

 A sharding-checker to check if a given input sharding spec makes sense would be useful and we recommend building one.
 The correctness requirements, however, vary from